 However, none of these are true.
 The performance of both components will not be affected, and there will be no compromises as long as you are using the proper connectors and ensure that all are fitted correctly.
 In addition, both of these companies are using universal connectors, allowing you to connect and use them with convenience.

 But, that does not end here.
-You also need to understand that ports in every computer vary.
+You also need to understand that the types of ports in every computer vary.
 So, if you do not have a compatible motherboard for NVIDIA GPU or an adequate power supply, you are sure to face some issues when using these two components.
 As mentioned, your computer’s power supply is a crucial factor in the compatibility of these two.

 In addition, when you start running powerful games and heavy programs on your computer, you are putting a significant load on your processor and GPU.
 This requires a lot of power for them to function correctly.
 If you have a smaller power supply, it won’t work.